krzentner/language-world/data/text-davinci-003/chain_md/shelf-place-2.md

     Steps:  1.
 Put gripper above block  2.
-Grab the block with the gripper  3.
-Move the block to the target location  4.
-Place the block
+Grab block with gripper  3.
+Move block to goal First, put the gripper roughly above block, so that we don't bump it while trying to grab it.
-    First, put the gripper above the block.
+    - When the robot's gripper is not above block, the robot should place gripper above block.
+    If the gripper isn't around the block, put it around the block.
-    - When the robot's gripper is not vertically aligned with block, the robot should put gripper above block.
+    - When the robot's gripper is not around block and the robot's gripper is open, the robot should drop gripper around block.
-    If the block isn't grabbed by the gripper, grab the block by closing the gripper around it.
+    If the gripper is near the block and open, maybe we can grab it by closing the gripper.
-    - When the robot's gripper is vertically aligned with block and the robot's gripper is not around block, the robot should close gripper around block.
+    - When the robot's gripper is near block and the robot's gripper is open, the robot should close gripper around block.
-    Now that the block is grabbed by the gripper, move the block to the target location.
+    We closed the gripper, and the block is still near the gripper, so maybe we grabbed it.
+Try to move the block to the goal.
+If we didn't grab it, it will just go back to an earlier step.
-    - When the robot's gripper is around block, the robot should move block to target location.
-    Once the block is above the target location, release the block.
-    - When the block is above target location and the robot's gripper is holding block, the robot should place block.
+    - When the robot's gripper is above block and the robot's gripper is closed, the robot should move block to goal.